champa720/material.io/_sections/materials/social-studies/cc-basics/chapter-5/lesson-5.2.md

 tag: Economics

 excerpt: "A market is anywhere a buyer and a seller freely choose to exchange one thing for another.
 The laws of supply and demand help companies figure out how many goods to make and how much to charge for them."

-source:
-- title: Common Core Basics
-  subject: Social Studies
-  chapter: 5
-  toc_type: Lesson
-  toc_number: 5.2
-  pages: 190 - 195

-objectives:
-- Explain demand and understand a demand curve
-- Explain supply and understand a supply curve
-- Analyze a market equilibrium graph for a product

-skills:
-- core: Make Inferences
-- reading: Understand the Implied Main Idea

-vocabulary:
-- demand
-- implied main idea
-- market
-- market equilibrium
-- money
-- supply

-key_concept:
-- concept: >
-    The forces of demand and supply create market prices for most products and resources in the US economy.

-- example: >
-    Have you ever used a store coupon or manufacturer's coupon to buy groceries, clothing, or a pizza?
-Coupons might offer you "$5 off" the price of on item or the chance to "buy 7 and get 7 free."
-Because coupons make items less expensive, they send buyers on invisible signal to purchase more of the item.
-    <br /><br />
-    The functioning of markets in the US economy is based on invisible signals, many of which offer people incentives to buy or to produce certain goods.
-Price is perhaps the most important signal that influences people's economic behaviors.
 ---
 ## Markets